Couple Plans to Fund Oxford College's Most Pressing Needs

 Chris met Amanda, who has a master's degree in computer science from the Georgia Institute of Technology and works for a web teleconferencing company, during a former job at an email marketing and service provider in Atlanta.

-They maintain a close relationship with Oxford, volunteering for Emory Cares International Service Day in Newton County each year and attending events related to the Oxford College Alumni Board, which he serves as president.
+They maintain a close relationship with Oxford College, volunteering for Emory Cares International Service Day in Newton County each year and attending events related to the Oxford College Alumni Board.

 The couple's estate gift is unrestricted, which means it will fund the most pressing needs at Oxford when the gift is realized.
 The Arrendales also hope to name a scholarship one day.